leiandrei/Pearson-Correlation-and-Linear-Regression-in-C/README.md

-# Pearson-Correlation-Co-efficient
+# Pearson-Correlation-Co-efficient & Linear Regression
-Pearson Correlation Co-efficient Program in C using Functions, Structs, and Dynamic Memory.
+Pearson Correlation Co-efficient and Linear Regression Program in C using Functions, Structs, and Dynamic Memory.